Navigation » List of Schools » Los Angeles City College » Sociology » Soc 001 – Introduction to Sociology » Summer 2021 » Examination 3

 Question #4

-D Native Americans were free to leave the United States if they didn’t like it.
+D Native Americans came to the United States involuntarily.

 Question #5